goddardpk/z-proto/README.md

         return service.build(payload, builder);
     }

-If you look carefully at project structure is safely partitions into:
+If you look carefully look at project structure is safely partitions into:
 1. A Safe Protocol Stack free from any framework artifacts (z-api,z-service,z-extract)
 2. A 'House of Cards' Stack which is the versioned artifacts
 3. A service framework stack (Spring stuff for initial POC)

 I jokingly say 'House of Cards' because protocol revisions will rest on prior revisions if protocol is to be backwards compatible.
-If yo review BuilderPopulators, you can see how revised populators can leverage previous revisons of older builder populators.
-Point is, if a schema is backwards compatible, then keep using using legacy populator.
+If you review the BuilderPopulators, you can see how revised populators can leverage previous revisons of older builder populators.
+Point is, if a schema is backwards compatible, then newer implementation can keep using using legacy populator.
 This facility keeps the system honest to system contraints across revisions.

 Client API will have an out of the box way to 'test()' its environment by throwing a test payload into its' environment.
 This test ping process can also be used to regression test against multiple target revisions.

-The House of Cards also has a mavenized process to draw from the internal serialization framework's meta-data (in this case *.avpro: Avro Protocol Artifacts to generate Java source)
+The House of Cards also has a mavenized process to draw from the internal serialization framework's meta-data (in this case *.avpro: Avro Protocol Artifacts to generate Java source) These Java artifacts go to z-proto/z-proto-revisions/z-proto-revision1/z-generated-zrpe-source1target/generated-sources.

+The revision pathing is pretty verbose (by nesting revisions in this way)...

+proj/proj-revisions/proj-revision1

+This (verbose) 'style' keeps the structure orthogonal and manageable over time.
+This structure will also maintain revisions as immutable locations for their correspoding schema revisions.
+I also attempted to implement this pattern with service implementations as well so the cognitive load is reduced for developer when trying to navigate revision details.

 The basic design attempts to simplify some of the complexities in supporting a data extraction pipeline without coupling an implementation to any particular technology.
 In fact, the service api is agnostic to the internal meachanics on the objects it is creating and consuming.

+I aslo tried to follow a strict naming style for revisioned artifacts by appending their revision to their filename.
+This convention will clearly demarcate that a coded artifact and avoid confusions about where an artifact belongs.
+The idea is that a generic utility can seemlessly derive a revision of an artifact by simply looking at its name and grabbing the revision number off the end of the filename.

 This design also treats a schema as as an external entity seperated from any kind of data-store implementation.
 This capacity allows better integrity to the extraction process by not coupling integration to back-end data-store semantics.